alew3/faceit_live3/README.md

 # Troubleshooting

 ### Slow
-If it is running slow, check that it is running on the GPU by looking at the TASK MANAGER under Windows and NVidia Control Panel for Linux.
+If it is running slow, check that it is running on the GPU using the nvidia-smi command.
+The Windows Task Manager doesn't report the GPU usage correctly.
+(Add C:\Program Files\NVIDIA Corporation\NVSMI to your Windows Path to find the command).

 ### Error
 If you get the error below under LINUX, it means you haven't started your v4l2loopback.